vipickering/vincentp/_posts/2016-09-23-use-cases-for-calc.md

 title: "Use Cases For Css Calc"
 date: 2015-09-23
 meta: Some fun use cases for CSS Calc operator
+summary: Where I play around with CSS calc operations.
 ---

 ## Vertical centre